 Contact Somers Forge Today

-If you are in need of forged propeller shafts or a refurbishment of a propulsion shaft, contact Somers Forge today on 0121 585 5959 or fill out our contact form below and one of our experts will get back to you as soon as possible.
+If you are in need of forged propulsion shafts or a refurbishment of a propeller shaft, contact Somers Forge today on 0121 585 5959 or fill out our contact form below and one of our experts will get back to you as soon as possible.